The Holy Spirit will not work with our hypocrisy and self-righteousness

 By the grace of God, the Holy Spirit does not require each of us to be perfect in order for the assembly to be healthy as a body.
 The new creation itself is perfect, but the Lord knows that we temporarily live with our old selves in the old creation, and He does not blame us for this condition but only tries to help us, to save us from it.

-The Holy Spirit always offers himself to work with us, but tragically we too often respond to that offer in hypocrisy and self-righteousness.
+The Holy Spirit always offers himself to work with us, but tragically, we too often respond to that offer in hypocrisy and self-righteousness.

 One may be granted a glimpse of the glory and immediately thrown into tests of self-righteousness.
-While the glimpse may be genuine and the glory illuminating, the person may start to think of that glory to be something in his own possession and applies it against others, automatically assuming that others are inferior in seeing.
+While the glimpse may be genuine and the glory illuminating, the person may start to think of that glory to be something in his own possession and apply it against others, automatically assuming that others are inferior in seeing.

 He fails to see there is an Ananias in him, with both hypocrisy and self-righteousness.

 In this local assembly, we talk about death and resurrection more than anyone else does.
-We even humbly confess that we are facing a hopeless situation and our only hope is for a resurrection.
+We even humbly confess that we are facing a hopeless situation, and our only hope is for a resurrection.
 But becoming aware of hopelessness is not always a correct spiritual reaction.
 Such awareness could still be based on self-righteousness.

 In reality, the other person may have been offended by my flesh, not by the truth itself.
 It may be my flesh that makes the situation hopeless, but I don’t recognize it.
 I may sincerely believe it is the other person who is the source of the hopelessness.
 This awareness of hopelessness may bear an appearance of humility, but is in reality just hypocrisy and self-righteousness.